psyGamer/TASRecorder/README.md

 You can also use `StartRecording <frames>` if you want to record for a certain amount of frames.

+## Playback Speed

+TASes can be recorded at faster speeds by using `Set, TASRecorder.Speed, x`, where x is the speed (ex: 2.0 would playback at twice the speed).
+You can also mute sound effects with `Set, TASRecorder.MuteSFX, true`, since those can be unpleasant at high speeds.

 ## Recording RTA

 This is not really recommended, since the frame rate is not locked to 60FPS, but rather the speed at which you PC can record all frames.

 This is however capped at 60FPS, unless you are recording without audio, in which case, doesn't have a frame rate cap.

-The debug console commands work basically the same as the TAS commands but are available outside of TASes: `start_recording` and `stop_recording`.
+The debug console commands work basically the same as the TAS commands, but are available outside of TASes: `start_recording` and `stop_recording`.
 `start_recording` accepts a frame count as well.

 # Contact